Your Questions, Answered

 3. Certain individuals may be at greater risk for serious illness.

 Illness has generally been mild for children and young adults.
 However, certain populations are more at risk for serious illness.
-The most vulnerable populations include elderly people and individuals with underlying conditions, such as heart disease, lung disease and diabetes.
-These populations should take additional preventive measures when possible, such as avoiding non-essential travel and crowded spaces.
+The most vulnerable populations include people ages 65 and older, and individuals with certain underlying health conditions, such as heart disease, lung disease and diabetes.

-In addition to staying informed, Dr. Noskin encourages everyone to exercise precaution.
+In addition to staying informed, Dr. Noskin encourages everyone to exercise precaution by following guidelines from the Centers for Disease Control and Prevention (CDC).
 To help protect yourself and others from the spread of infection:

-5. Know what to do if you’re sick.
+5. You should know what to do if you’re sick.

 If you are feeling sick, monitor your symptoms carefully.
-Contact your physician for guidance if you have symptoms of COVID-19, which can include a fever, cough or shortness of breath.
-Please remember:
+Call your physician for guidance if you have symptoms of COVID-19.
+Learn about testing and isolation precautions to protect others in your home.

-If you are having trouble breathing and need emergency care, go to the emergency department or call 911.
+If you are having trouble breathing and need emergency care, have someone take you to the emergency department or call 911.